Joseph Hewes: First North Carolina General Assembly

-On April 7, 1777 the first First North Carolina General Assembly met in New Bern.
+On April 7, 1777, the first First North Carolina General Assembly met in New Bern.
 On April 18, Joseph Hewes, John Penn, William Hooper and Thomas Burke were nominated to serve as delegates from North Carolina to the Continental Congress.
 John Penn was eager to obtain one of the three delegate positions for himself.
 He claimed that if Joseph Hewes were elected as a delegate to the Continental Congress it would be in violation of the new North Carolina Constitution.
 The Constitution prohibited a person from holding two offices.
 Hewes served on the Marine Committee so according to Penn's argument, Hewes was not eligible to serve in the Continental Congress.
 Penn also suggested that Hewes had amassed a fortune from his work on the Marine Committee and that he was frequently absent from meetings of the Congress.
 On May 4, John Penn, Thomas Burke and Cornelius Harnett were elected as delegates to the Continental Congress.

 Reelected to the Continental Congress

 In January 1779 Joseph Hewes was elected to represent Edenton in the lower house of the North Carolina Assembly.
-In 1779 the legislature increased the size of their delegation to the Continental Congress to five members and after a two year absence from Congress, on February 4, 1779 Hewes was reelected by the Assembly to represent North Carolina to the Continental Congress.
+In 1779 the legislature increased the size of their delegation to the Continental Congress to five members and after a two year absence from Congress, on February 4, 1779, Hewes was reelected by the Assembly to represent North Carolina to the Continental Congress.
 Still not feeling well, he took his seat in Philadelphia on July 22, 1779.
 On August 17 he wrote to Richard Caswell that "I have been much distressed with a continual head ach attended with a kind of stupor which renders me unfit for business of any kind and altho I do attend Congress yet I cannot pay that attention to business which the urgency of our affairs seem to require."

-On October 25, 1779 his resignation from Congress was received by the North Carolina Assembly.
+On October 25, 1779, his resignation from Congress was received by the North Carolina Assembly.

 Chowan County property tax records

 This table is compiled from incomplete handwritten records based on information submitted by the taxpayer.
-Note the list of enslaved workers and the increase in the value of property and the amount of taxes paid in the years from 1777-1779.
+Note the list of enslaved workers and the increase in the value of property and the amount of taxes paid in the years from 1777 to 1779.